 The flow cytometry industry is highly competitive and dynamic.
 Due to the focused research and development that is taking place by several companies, including us and our competitors, in this field, the intellectual property landscape is in flux, and it may remain uncertain in the future.
-As such, we could become subject to significant intellectual property-related litigation and proceedings relating to our or third-party intellectual property and proprietary rights.
+As such, we have been and could become subject to intellectual property-related litigation and proceedings relating to our or third-party intellectual property and proprietary rights.
+See Note 18 to our unaudited interim consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for further details regarding legal proceedings.
 Such litigation and proceedings may cause us to incur significant expense, including the payment of damages, settlement payments and/or royalty payments.
 For example, in February 2018, BD filed suit against us and certain of our employees in the United States District Court for the Northern District of California asserting a number of claims against us, including misappropriation of trade secrets and copyright infringement.
 In October 2020, we entered into a settlement agreement with BD resulting in a dismissal of all claims and a release of all claims between the parties.
 Pursuant to the settlement agreement with BD, we are required to make certain payments to BD, including royalty payments on sales of certain of our products.